Publish 24 February 2022

 Making Ends Meet

 A local nightclub hired her four months ago as a waitress to work the graveyard shift with a short-term goal of serenading guests Thursday through Sunday.
 She says the extra tips are needed to care for her six-year-old son, Nashon.
-Julia muses that she hopes to get her own GED before Nashon graduates.
+Julia muses that she hopes to get her GED before Nashon graduates.
 Her hopes seem as dim as the nightclub in which she works.

 With her income, if someone gave Julia a car, she couldn’t afford to maintain it.
 That’s why she considers her apartment, within walking distance of her two jobs and her child’s school, to be a blessing.
 “I don’t stress over luxuries.
 We get by.”
 Every few months Julia refills her pre-paid mobile phone as she awaits a life-changing phone call.